Kernix13/javascript-cheat-sheet/README.md

 Check out the [MDN Working with Objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) page.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+## Number notes

+- `Math.max()`: returns the largest of the zero or more numbers given as input parameters, or NaN if any parameter isn't a number and can't be converted into one: `Math.max(value0, value1)`, `Math.max(value0, value1, /* ... ,*/ valueN)`
+- `Math.min()`: returns the lowest-valued number passed into it, or NaN if any parameter isn't a number and can't be converted into one: `Math.min(value0, value1)`, `Math.min(value0, value1, ... , valueN)`
+- `Math.pow()`: static method, given two arguments, base and exponent, returns baseexponent: `Math.pow(base, exponent)`
+- `Math.random()`: returns a floating-point, pseudo-random number in the range 0 to less than 1 (inclusive of 0, but not 1) with approximately uniform distribution over that range — which you can then scale to your desired range
+- `Math.sign()`: returns either a positive or negative +/- 1, indicating the sign of a number passed into the argument
+- `Number.parseFloat()`: parses an argument and returns a floating point number.
+If a number cannot be parsed from the argument, it returns NaN: `Number.parseFloat(string)` where `string` is value to parse

 ## Date Notes